Adoptionist Theology: How did Jesus Become The Son of God?

 For unto which of the angels, said he at any time, You are my Son, this day have I begotten you?
 And again, I will be to him A FATHER, and he shall be tome A SON?”
 (Hebrews 1:5)

-In none of the above quotations are the terms ‘children of God’ or ‘Son of God’ understood to be non-allegorical, yet in the case of Jesus he is the non-allegorical ‘Son of God’.
+In none of the above quotations are the terms ‘children of God’ or ‘Son of God’ understood to be non-allegorical.
+So why in the case of Jesus is he understood to be the non-allegorical ‘Son of God’.

 If you will pay special attention to the last quotation of Hebrews 1:5 you will see that Jesus is ‘A’ Son and God is ‘A’ Father unto him.
 It does not say Jesus is ‘THE’ Son and God is ‘THE’ father of Jesus.